We currently have a vacancy for a Part time Caretaker/Handyperson - 6 hours a week. To be worked during office hours at times to be agreed.

 phone 01483 569207.

-- We are open again for guided tours, and we look forward to your visit.
-Regular tours take place Spring to Autumn.
+- We are glad to share our heritage by offering guided tours, and we look forward to your visit.
+Regular tours take place from Easter to October.
 Tours at other times can be booked by arrangement.

 Please see our Visits and Tours page for details.